-Mario is a former mentor of mine since before starting the path to graduate school and is responsible for me getting me into seed dispersal research.
+Mario is a former mentor of mine since before starting the path to graduate school and is partially responsible for me getting me into seed dispersal research.
 As a seasonal technician at Hastings Natural History Reservation (CA), Mario supervised me in the field studying acorn gathering and caching behavior of California Scrub-jays.
-Together, we developed a study to test post-dispersal predation patterns in the study area that we hope will be published soon.
+Together, we developed a study to test post-dispersal predation patterns in the study area that was recently accepted for publication.

 Alejandra is from Mexico City (DF), Mexico.
 She completed both her Bachelor’s and her Master’s degrees at the National Autonomous University of México (UNAM).
 For her thesis, she investigated water stress response of seedling trees from tropical dry forest under experimental greenhouse conditions.
 Seed dispersal ecology had also been a potential topic she had hoped to study for her Master’s work, so she decided to volunteer for our project to find out what she was missing out on.

 Joaris, a Dominican native, earned a degree from Universidad ISA in Santiago, Dominican Republic in Ecology and Environmental management.
 Joaris worked as a technician and field crew leader during the first two years of the project.
 Joaris hopes to one day obtain a doctorate in ecological sciences and conduct his own research and ecosystem conservation work in the in the region some day.